FlyHighhher/Meditation/README.md

 The inspiration for the website was taken from the [Love Running](https://github.com/Code-Institute-Solutions/readme-template) site.
 While also the video walkthroughs were also very helpful in creating the initial code.

-A helpful site to get definitions and understandings of elements was (<https://www.w3schools.com/html/default.asp>) Another helpful site was (<https://developer.mozilla.org/en-US/>).
+Helpful site for understanding how to use elements (<https://www.w3schools.com/>) Another helpful site was (<https://developer.mozilla.org/en-US/>).
 =======